Nantucket during the American Revolutionary War era: Quaker population

 Inhabitants of early Nantucket were largely drawn to the island from the surrounding rural areas of New England, even though until 1692 the lands were still part Dukes Country in New York State.
-Due to the island's Wampanoag origin, it developed a liberal and accepting social culture, which prompted a large influx of Quakers who were seeking to escape religious persecution from the British.
+Due to the island's Wampanoag origin, it developed a liberal and accepting social culture, which prompted a large influx of Quakers who were seeking to escape religious persecution in Great Britain.
 Known collectively as the Society of Friends, these Quakers became some of Nantucket's most influential founding families and more often than not brought their cultural majority to bear in local politics.

 Prominent individuals

 William Rotch and Timothy Folger were influential in negotiating the outcome of Nantucket's trading prospects.

 William Rotch

 Of all the individuals on Nantucket during the situation in 1775, few had more influence on local affairs than William Rotch (1734-1828).
-Rotch was born on the island in 1734, and had inherited considerable wealth from his father.
-This inheritance, which Rotch split with his brother Francis, included two major shipping vessels, the Bedford and the Dartmouth - the latter is famous for being the ship from which a considerable wealth of tea was flung during the Boston Tea Party in 1773.
+Rotch was born on the island in 1734, and had inherited considerable wealth from his father Joseph.
+This inheritance, which Rotch split with his brother Francis, included two major shipping vessels, the Bedford and the Dartmouth; the latter is famous for being the ship from which a considerable wealth of tea was flung during the Boston Tea Party in 1773.